findyourcountryteam/technical-writing-samples/README.md

 # James Armstrong's Technical Writing Samples
-Hiring manager or recruiter?
-You're definitely in the right place.
+Hiring manager or recruiter? * *This is the right place.* *

+## About Me
+Over the last 25 years, my tech writing has distilled itself into customer advocacy.
+I want customers to go from "What now?" to "Wow!" in a tiny increment of space-time.
+They should, really, because they didn't BUY the product to be faced with LEARNING it.
+They want to snap it into their workflow, and accelerate faster toward their business objectives.
+Never works that way, though, does it?
+Which is where my experience, training, and skills enter: How do I get that developer from Now to Wow - not knowing whether they are a beginner, or a debugged Gitfather?
+Is it possible that your documentation is oriented to the way your engineers think about it ("Our Drill"), instead of what the customer really wants ("Making Holes")?

-## My Python/AI Project (FindMyCountry.com)
+## Python/AI Project (FindMyCountry.com)
-- **Python / AI.** Working on a Python web development project since December, experiencing firsthand the friction points for developers during the SDLC.
+- **Python / AI.** Worked on a Python web development project since December, experiencing firsthand the friction points for developers during the SDLC.
 I built a [website experience with a semi-automated backend](https://www.findmycountry.com), a test suite, a structured JSON file as a database, together with combined inputs from Claude, Perplexity, and ChatGPT APIs.

 ## Salesforce (5 years):
 - **Developer Documentation / Content Strategy.** I planned and performed a complete restructuring of the Salesforce Bulk API Developer Guides and carefully maintained them.
 [PDF](James_Armstrong_Salesforce_Samples_of_Developer_Documentation.pdf) or [online](https://developer.salesforce.com/docs/atlas.en-us.252.0.api_asynch.meta/api_asynch/asynch_api_intro.htm).